 Recovery from Addiction is Always Possible

 Wheeler offers an extensive continuum of substance abuse treatment and intervention services, including medication-assisted treatment for opioid and alcohol addiction.
 A comprehensive array of addiction services offers a flexible combination of in-home, outpatient and family intervention programs that serve the needs of thousands of individuals annually.

-Wheeler is partnering with FOX 61 to spread the message that recovery from addiction is always possible.
+Recovery from addiction is always possible.
 Learn more about how peer support and medication-assisted treatment helps individuals realize a healthier tomorrow.
-You can hear from our peer counselor Stephanie below, as well as learn more from several individuals she's worked with as well, like Jaie and Robert.

 A Better Future through Wheeler’s Bettor Choice Gambling Program: David’s Story